winniegakuru/fluxv2-image-repo-xyz/README.md

 ### Environment setup:
  ### Kubernetes Cluster
  <p> To try it out on your local machine
-  > I will recommend https://kind.sigs.k8s.io/docs/user/quick-start/ Kubernetes kind.( Although it can be a bit frustrating if your local env is not compartible)
+ > I will recommend Kubernetes kind (https://kind.sigs.k8s.io/docs/user/quick-start/).
+  <p> Although it can be a bit frustrating if your local env is not compartible
  #### For my windows distribution,
   <p> ```go install sigs.k8s.io/kind@v0.11.1 ``` command worked for me!!!

   ![image](https://user-images.githubusercontent.com/17796294/146667928-85b705b0-25b4-47d0-b1cf-1b3f2e9a8a97.png)